Dear Debt Adviser,

-If you don't know why or how you amassed $50,000 in credit card debt, start there.
-You need to understand how you got in that position if you are going to avoid getting there again and again.
-Only then will you steer clear of the financial disaster of racking up a new five- or even six-figure debt load after you consolidate.
+If you don't know why or how you amassed $50,000 in credit card debt, begin there.
+You need to understand how you got in that situation if you are going to avoid getting there again and again.
+Only then will you steer clear of the financial disaster of racking up a new 5- or even 6-figure debt load after you consolidate.

 Funding an emergency savings account should help you better manage unexpected expenses as they occur, but if your main problem appears to be that you're extending your income with credit, you need a spending plan.
 You need a plan that brings your expenses in line with your income and one you will commit to follow.
 Without taking these positive money-management steps, consolidating your debt will not help your credit rating in the long run but instead could create the potential for disaster.

 In addition, your spending plan will help you determine if you can afford to consolidate your credit card debt.
-According to Bankrate, interest rates on personal loans currently average 9.51 percent (as of April 11).
-With your good credit rating, let's say you qualify for a loan at 10 percent interest.
-You would need to pay $1,062 per month for five years to pay off your $50,000 in credit card debt.
-Should you need to cut back on expenses in other areas to afford the consolidation loan payment, be sure you're willing to make the necessary sacrifices for the entire five-year repayment period, and be doubly sure you don't use those cards unless you can pay them off in full each month!
+With your good credit rating, let's say you qualify for a personal loan at 10% interest.
+You would need to pay $1,062 per month for 5 years to pay off your $50,000 in credit card debt.
+Should you need to cut back on expenses in other areas to afford the consolidation loan payment, be sure you're willing to make the needed sacrifices for the entire 5-year repayment period, and be doubly sure you don't use those cards unless you can pay them off in full each month!

 Before taking out a personal loan, compare rates at Bankrate.com.